element-plus/element-plus/docs/en-US/component/dialog.md

 :::

+## Align Center dialog

+Open dialog from the center of the screen.

+:::demo Setting `align-center` to `true` will center the dialog both horizontally and vertically.
+The prop `top` will not work at the same time because the dialog is vertically centered in a flexbox.

+dialog/align-center

 ## Destroy on Close

 When this is feature is enabled, the content under default slot will be destroyed with a `v-if` directive.
 Enable this when you have perf concerns.